GlennOu66304/Sell/README.md

 ## Goal

-the rating could show the number of the rating
+it could show the rating overview section, it contains the two area

+1)seller score section, star section

+2) 2)delivery score section

 ## Process

+1.set up the two column

-ge the data in the app.vue
+3.get the data in the create

-send this data into the nav.vue chid component
+4.seller score, star section., deivery score section

+5.css for this area

+6.border left area

 ## CSS Book Collection: